 Just in!
 Maggie Sottero Aretha in plus size!
 This classic lace on tulle fit-and-flare features a soft scoop neckline.
 Scattered lace appliqués adorn the bodice and skirt.
 Wedding gown lined with shapewear underlay for a figure-flattering fit.
 Finished with covered buttons over zipper closure or corset closure.

 Is anyone else slightly obsessed with this soft blush trend that's happening?
 I have been seeing so many wedding parties ordering blush bridesmaids dresses, sequin champagne bridesmaids, or sequin gold bridesmaids dresses, latte bridesmaids, sage green bridesmaids - the whole soft and romantic vibe is so IN right now.. and.. well..
 I'm in love with it.
 Carolyn & Ben managed to nail this romantic feel so perfectly for their wedding at Harrington Farm, from the flowers, to the cute cocktail napkins, to the dress (oh my!) it's seriously a pinterest lovers dream.

 If you know me, then you know that I'm a sucker for anything metallic, and this entire wedding is guaranteed to make you "sigh" in envy.
+Let's be serious, what's not to love about a blush and gold theme?
 Carolyn looked jaw dropping in her stunning Allure Bridals ballgown, (check out the crystal bridal sash she added to her gown!) and Ben looked equally as dashing in his navy suit.

-The day was photographed by none other than Erika Follansbee (erikafollansbee.com) - and the excitement, beauty, and love of Carolyn & Ben's big day was captured wonderfully.
+The day was photographed by none other than Erika Follansbee (erikafollansbee.com) - and the excitement, beauty, and love of Carolyn & Ben's wedding at Harrington Farm day was captured wonderfully.
 I'm so excited to share these photos with you, enjoy!!

 Since this is a question we hear so often I figured why not just jump into a blog about it!